BTBL Descriptive Video Service (DVS)

 Once you have signed up, videos may be requested in the same way you request books: in person, by telephone, by mail, by email or through the online BTBL Catalog.
 There is no limit to the number of requests patrons may place on file for future loan.
 The first available descriptive video on a borrower's request list will be sent automatically each time a title is returned.

-The loan period is 14 days.
+The loan period for videos is 5 weeks.
 There will be no renewals.
-Patrons may borrow a maximum of two descriptive video titles in each medium at a time.
+Patrons may borrow a maximum of four descriptive video titles at a time.

 Descriptive video titles should be mailed back to BTBL after viewing by turning over the mailing card so the library's address is facing up.
 Videos should be delivered into the hands of the U.S. Postal Service, do not leave videos on your doorstep.

 You need a television with DVD player or a computer with a DVD player to watch descriptive videos on DVD.
-You need a television with VCR player to watch descriptive videos on VHS.
 No other special equipment is required.
-BTBL does not loan televisions, DVD, or VCR players; just the videos.
+BTBL does not loan televisions or DVD players; just the videos.

 A portion of our DVD collection is fully accessible (the movie will play automatically with the descriptive track selected).
 The films that do not begin automatically with narration upon insertion are noted as such in our catalogs.
 To locate the DVS track on non-accessible DVDs, usually found under Languages or Set-up Menus, assistance from a sighted friend or family member may be helpful.
 Some patrons have found that for some DVDs, once the film has begun playing, pressing the "Audio" button repeatedly on their DVD player's remote control will help select the DVS track.
 We have also conducted limited testing of screen-reader software and found that the visual menus for DVDs are not accessible with JAWS (version 10) for Windows or WindowEyes (version 7.5) software.
 Later versions of these software programs *may* yield better results.

-If a DVD or VHS is damaged, return it to us promptly and contact BTBL to let us know what happened.
+If a DVD is damaged, return it to us promptly and contact BTBL to let us know what happened.

 The DVDs are exactly like CDs, they are small, round, fragile, thin plastic discs.
 Each disc fits tightly in its mailing container; either use your fingers on the edges of the DVD to gently dislodge it, or gently push with your thumb on the small circular center of the disc to pop it out of its container.